-Between our adult, young adult, and juvenile collections, we currently house 16,809 books, audiobooks, periodicals, videos and music, with 50,000 circulations annually.
+Between our adult, young adult, and juvenile collections, we currently house nearly 24,000 books, audiobooks, periodicals, videos and music, with approximately 40,000 circulations annually.
 The number of downloadable items available has grown to over 10,000 ebooks and over 14,000 audiobooks.
-Our programs draw more than 15,000 visitors each year, with summer reading programs and summer art classes for children, financial seminars for adults, and nature programs for all (from hands-on exposure to local salamanders to lectures about hummingbirds from around the world).
-Our spacious new community room is also available to the public and is an often used space for music events, private lessons, birthday parties, and more!
+Our programs draw more than 15,000 visitors each year, with summer reading programs, summer art classes and storytimes for children, financial seminars for adults, nature programs for all, and much more.
+Our spacious community room is also available to the public and is an often-used space for music events, private lessons, birthday parties, and more!

-Rebecca Mueller is the Library Director, Wendy de Forest is the Assistant Director, L.J.
-Kopf is the Youth Services Librarian and Joan Cleary is Senior Library Assistant.
-You’ll also find Douglas Barnes and Jennifer Esser working as library assistants.
-On our board of trustees are Kristen Hayden-West (Chair), Keith Frantz (Treasurer), Laurie Dana (Secretary), Ellen Crary, and Cammi Richelli.
+Rebecca Mueller is the Library Director, Wendy de Forest is the Assistant Director and Youth Director, L.J.
+Kopf is the Youth Services Assistant and Joan Cleary is Senior Library Assistant.
+You’ll also find Jennifer Esser and Melissa Lawler working as library assistants.

-The library is closed for all Federal holidays and Richmond Town Meeting Day, which includes:
+The library is closed for all Federal holidays and Richmond Town Meeting Day:

 New Year’s Day

 Martin Luther King, Jr.’s Birthday